Photograph by Sam Sherratt

 In Amsterdam, there’s a taxi firm which doesn’t take you anywhere.
 You call up and ask for a car at your address.
 It draws up outside and you get in.
 Inside is a Turkish guy, who drives you round the block while you discreetly do the deal below the dashboard.
 Then he drops you off a couple of streets away and you walk home with two or three wraps in your pocketed hand.
 The deal doesn’t vary; quality and quantity are consistent.
 If these guys are delayed by traffic, they even call you up and apologise.
 I never once had to wait more than an hour.

 Amsterdam was where I discovered coked-up sex, and a succession of girlfriends who liked it too.
-Coke with weed, in a nice combo, to balance each other… Marching Powder and Isaac Haze, and you can go on almost forever, fixated in an trance state, an enchantment of sex, with whisky and porn and music and more lines and smokes and fatigue flickering at the edges of vision, you can make sex a weekend trip, from Friday night until Sunday lunchtime.
+Coke with weed, in a nice combo, to balance each other… Marching Powder and Isaac Haze and a little Viagra, and you can go on almost forever, fixated in an trance state, an enchantment of sex, with whisky and porn and music and more lines and smokes and fatigue flickering at the edges of vision, you can make sex a weekend trip, from Friday night until Sunday lunchtime.
 Then sleep till Monday.
 But remember to save yourself a line for Monday morning.